selenebpradop/data_visualization_spiderwebs/README.md

 # data_visualization_spiderwebs

-The function spiderwebs needs the following parameter:
+The function create_spiderwebs needs the following parameter:
 - A list that contains one list for each dataset.
 - The length of the lines of the spiderweb.
 - The number of spiderwebs to create.